Thursday, June 11, 2015

 The Coup at the Nigerian Senate - A Commonsense Analysis!

-In politics, betrayal of trust, especially one safely ensconced on the collective wisdom of the majority is simply a moral failing.
+In politics, betrayal of trust, especially one safely ensconced in the collective wisdom of the majority, is simply a moral failing.
 It cannot be equated with constitutional infraction or breach of contract, no matter the magnitude.
-The conduct of Senator Saraki and his collaborators is a high-stakes game of political maneuvering - chicanery unprecedented in modern day global politics.
-Call it disloyalty, if you wish, but it is certainly not actionable per se.
+The conduct of Senator Saraki and his collaborators is a high-stakes game of political manoeuvring - chicanery unprecedented in modern-day global politics.
+Call it disloyalty if you wish, but it is certainly not actionable per se.

-A quorum, once formed (meeting the constitutional benchmark) is not subject to judicial review.
-However, in circumstances where those eligible to attend the meeting, vote at the meeting, or be voted for at the meeting were physically restrained from attending the meeting, or restrained by other deliberate acts recognized by law as unlawful, the aggrieved parties are within protected rights to proceed to law court for redress.
+A quorum, once formed (meeting the constitutional benchmark), is not subject to judicial review.
+However, in circumstances where those eligible to attend the meeting, vote at the meeting, or be voted for at the meeting were physically restrained from attending the meeting or restrained by other deliberate acts recognised by law as unlawful, the aggrieved parties are within protected rights to proceed to a law court for redress.

-Suffice it to add at this juncture that in a political setting a quorum is not defined on the basis or with respect to the percentage of the members of the ruling party, or any party for that matter, present when the vote was taken.
-On a lighter note, a quorum is color blind - it does not recognize party label or affiliation.
+Suffice it to add at this juncture that in a political setting, a quorum is not defined on the basis or concerning the percentage of the members of the ruling party, or any party for that matter, present when the vote was taken.
+On a lighter note, a quorum is colour-blind - it does not recognise party labels or affiliations.

-Therefore, those contemplating lawsuit or other drastic measures to deal with Senator Saraki and annul his election as the new Senate President, should think twice.
-The law is in his favor, in spite of everything.
-Yes there was an understanding within APC membership to vote for a particular candidate for the exalted position - an understanding that was, nevertheless, inequitable, but certainly not unconscionable.
+Therefore, those contemplating a lawsuit or other drastic measures to deal with Senator Saraki and annul his election as the new Senate President should think twice.
+The law is in his favour despite everything.
+Yes, there was an understanding within APC membership to vote for a particular candidate for the exalted position - an understanding that was, nevertheless, inequitable but certainly not unconscionable.

-So, it is near certainty that the Supreme Court will not hear the case, if ever one is filed.
-Because a quorum was duly formed; thus, satisfying the requirements of the constitution.
-In addition, the vote was duly taken, without any form of coercion or intimidation on the part of those present and who actually voted at the floor of the Senate.
+So, it is near certainty that the Supreme Court will not hear the case if ever one is filed.
+Because a quorum was duly formed, thus satisfying the requirements of the constitution.
+In addition, the vote was duly taken, without any form of coercion or intimidation on the part of those present and who actually voted on the floor of the Senate.

-They were betrayed and outmaneuvered.
-And once again, real Progressives suffered another knockout blow as a true blooded PDP member emerged as the new Senate President.
-(Senator Saraki was a former PDP Governor, but presently a Senator under the platform of APC).
-So, as things are presently, unless Senator Saraki willingly step down or is impeached, there is nothing APC can do, legally, of course, to overturn his new mandate.
+They were betrayed and outmanoeuvred.
+And once again, real Progressives suffered another knockout blow as a true-blooded PDP member emerged as the new Senate President.
+(Senator Saraki was a former PDP Governor but presently a Senator under the platform of APC).
+So, as things are presently, unless Senator Saraki willingly steps down or is impeached, there is nothing APC can do, legally, of course, to overturn his new mandate.

 No comments: